-In our opinion, except for the noncompliance referred to in the preceding paragraphs, the County complied, in all material respects, with state laws governing central purchasing, inventory, and bid requirements for the year ended September 30, 2016.
+In our opinion, except as explained in the third paragraph and except for the noncompliance referred to in the preceding paragraphs, the County complied, in all material respects, with state laws governing central purchasing, inventory, and bid requirements for the year ended September 30, 2017.

-The accompanying schedules of (1) Purchases Not Made From the Lowest Bidder, (2) Emergency Purchases and (3) Purchases Made Noncompetitively From a Sole Source are presented in accordance with Section 31-7-115, preformed in connection with our aforementioned examination of the purchasing system and, in our opinion, is fairly presented when considered in relation to that examination.
+The accompanying schedules of (1) Purchases Not Made From the Lowest Bidder, (2) Emergency Purchases and (3) Purchases Made Noncompetitively From a Sole Source, are presented in accordance with Section 31-7-115, preformed in connection with our aforementioned examination of the purchasing system and, in our opinion, is fairly presented when considered in relation to that examination.